- ADA Accommodations

 The Americans with Disabilities Act (ADA), a federal civil rights statute, requires all state and local governmental entities, including the courts, to accommodate the needs of persons with disabilities who have an interest in court activities, programs, and services.

 In accordance with this statue, Rule 1.100 of the California Rules of Court - external link was established and it states: "It is the policy of the courts of this state to ensure that persons with disabilities have equal and full access to the judicial system."
 Under this rule, any person who has a physical or mental impairment that limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment may request an accommodation.
 According to the rule, access can mean physical accommodation to go into and move about buildings and use accessible restrooms.
 Access can also mean full participation in the court's programs, services, and activities, with the assistance of technology or other services.
-For more information regarding Rule 1.100, please read the pamphlet, Persons with Disabilities: Q & A on Rule of Court 1.100.
+For more information regarding Rule 1.100, please read the pamphlet, Disability Accommodations in California Courts.

 In keeping with Rule 1.100, the Superior Court of California, County of Sacramento does not discriminate on the basis of disability in employment or in the admission and access to its services, programs or activities.